swapnil-pathak/swapnil-pathak.github.io/_pages/2019-04-27-htb-machines-irked.md

 # Nmap done at Sun Feb 10 20:44:03 2019 -- 1 IP address (1 host up) scanned in 1072.35 seconds
 ```

 We have a few ports open.
 A few weird ports with IRC service running on them.
-But let's start with the most common way, port 80.
+But lets start with the most common way, port 80.

 ![port80]({{ site.url }}{{ site.baseurl }}/assets/images/HTB_images/machines/irked/port-80.JPG)